Frequently Asked Questions

 In addition, the PSE LNG facility will generate millions of dollars in tax revenue for local schools, city services including fire safety and roads, and other state and local government services.

 No. When used as a fuel, LNG improves air quality and reduces health risks.
-When replacing diesel fuel, it reduces sulphur (SOx) emissions by 100%, harmful particulate matter released by over 90%, nitric oxide and nitrogen dioxide (NOx) emissions by 90% and carbon dioxide (CO2) emissions by 35%.
+When replacing diesel fuel, it reduces sulphur (SOx) emissions by 100%, harmful particulate matter produced by ships by almost 89%, nitric oxide and nitrogen dioxide (NOx) emissions by 90% and carbon dioxide (CO2) emissions by 35%.

 Using LNG as fuel also eliminates the potential for harmful diesel fuel spills in Commencement Bay.
 In the unlikely event of a spill in the water, LNG turns back into natural gas when exposed to air and has no lasting effects on marine life or the water.

 About 50 percent of the natural gas in the US comes from hydraulic fracturing (fracking) and the debate regarding its effect on the environment will continue.
 As a local natural gas distribution company, we have no natural gas wells of our own and buy 100% of the gas we distribute.

 Over 800,000 of our customers choose to use natural gas in their homes and businesses.
 We continue to support rules and regulations that ensure safety and the protection of ground waters during the drilling of natural gas.

 The explosion videos on YouTube are actually liquefied petroleum gas (LPG) not LNG.
 Some have erroneously been shared online as “LNG” explosions, but they are not LNG.
 LPG is propane, butane, or a mixture of the two.
 It is heavier than air in both liquid and vapor state, which makes it more difficult to disperse than natural gas and; therefore, more prone to catch fire or explode if a leak occurs.